duncombe/netcdf-guidelines/README.md

 [ncSOS](https://github.com/asascience-open/ncSOS/wiki) can generate valid SOS responses from the underlying netCDF-CF-OPeNDAP data set)
 3. Integrate into supported delivery to operational systems like data assimilating ocean models, etc., *(need help here, do we have any of these?)
 UAF?*
 4. Ensure that any data published according to these guidelines is immediately acceptable as an archive submission to NODC.
 5. Identify areas where the supporting technologies are insufficient and in need of further development, or alternatively, identify practices which are well tested in realistic systems from those that are new or experimental (e.g. do we have a best practice for serving collections of trajectories?)

 ## Scope

-To be decided...
+This document is not intended to be a primary resource but instead directs to manuals and primary  source mmaterial.

 ##Creating data files
 * netCDF: NODC provides templates for the production of preservable, discoverable accessible and interoperable data.